VishRoy/Data-Structure/README.md

   2. Enqueue - add elements at the end, dequeue - remove elements from the top
   3. E.q - Queue at a bank

+7. Hash Table

+  1. The existing javascript object is implemented as a Hash Table under the hood!
+  2. Hash Table stores the data in index:value pair format instead of key:value pair format
+  3. Hashing function is used to convert key into index